-The red-hot venture capital market of 2021 has cooled off this year amid rising inflation and fears of a recession.
+The red-hot venture capital market of 2021 cooled off significantly in 2022 amid rising inflation and fears of a recession.

-U.S. startups received $58.7 billion in funding in Q2 2022 — down 18.6% from Q1 and down 20.8% year over year.
-And although traditional hubs such as San Francisco, New York and Boston have seen a drop in startup funding this year, business is booming in lots of other cities.
+U.S. startups received $30.4 billion in angel investments and venture capital funding in Q4 of 2022 — down from $36.8 billion in Q3 and down from $88 billion in Q4 of 2021.
+And although traditional hubs such as San Francisco, New York and Boston saw a drop in startup funding, business boomed in lots of other cities.

 That’s why we publish the York IE Fastest-Growing Startup Cities report.

 - Somerville, Massachusetts

 - Boulder, Colorado